 With three campuses spread throughout the greater Chicago area-- including along the stunning shoreline of Lake Michigan and in the heart of downtown's Magnificent Mile-- students have access to hundreds of cultural institutions as well as thousands of internships and networking opportunities with the city's Fortune 500 companies.
 Study abroad programs at our Rome and Beijing Centers provide engagement with the global community and economy.

-Program staff members include (6) Summer Resident Assistants (SRAs) and (2) Summer Resident Coordinators (SRCs) who lived in the residence hall alongside the students.
+Program staff members include College Coaches and Program Coordinators (PCs) who live in the residence hall alongside the students.
 The program is designed to give students a taste of college life while also recognizing the students are under the age of 18 and require added supervision.

-The SRCs are typically graduate students with experience in counseling and/or residential life.
-They supervise the SRAs and make sure the overall program is running smoothly.
+The PCs are typically graduate students with experience in counseling and/or residential life.
+They supervise the College Coaches and make sure the overall program is running smoothly.

 - supervising the well-being of every student enrolled in the program whether commuter or residential